kisungyou/T4transport/README.md

 <!-- badges: end -->

-We introduce **T4transport**, an **R** package designed as a computational toolkit for a collection of algorithms in the field of optimal transport.
+We introduce **T4transport**, an **R** package designed as a computational toolkit that compiles a collection of algorithms in the field of optimal transport.

-### Installation
+## Installation

 - Option 1 : **released** version from
   [CRAN](https://CRAN.R-project.org).